The Amazon marketplace is indeed a treasure trove of opportunities, with over 300 million active customers waiting to discover your product.

 - Focusing on your product listing: This includes ensuring that the product title, description, and keywords are relevant to the target audience.

-- Running paid advertising: This can help drive traffic to the product listing and increase product sales.
+- Running paid advertising: This can help drive traffic, traffic, traffic to the product listing and increase product sales.

 - Generating reviews: Positive reviews can help to improve the product’s ranking in search results.